ajbacon/CV/README.md

 #### Experienced in Leadership

-During the latter part of my aerospace career I had progressed to a mechanical systems (architect) role, with overall responsibility for ensuring the structure meets the technical specifications of the client and launch authority and managing a team of 3-5 engineers.
+During the latter part of my aerospace career I had progressed to a mechanical systems (architect) role, with overall responsibility for ensuring the structure meets the technical specifications of the client and launch authority with a team of 3-5 engineers.
 In my more junior previous roles I have mentored new graduates and currently at Makers I am mentoring 3 students in the junior cohort.

 #### Accomplished Communicator